What should i do if i want to try forex trading?

 • Develop Discipline

 Don´t open a demo account with a broker that requires you to make a first deposit to gain access to the demo account.
-Reputable brokers with a high-quality product are happy to let your use a free demo account before you decide if you want to deposit any money with them.
+Reputable brokers with a high-quality product are happy to let you use a free demo account before you decide if you want to deposit any money with them.
 Also be suspicious if a broker is demanding too much private information from you when all you want is a demo account.
-Depositing and withdrawing real money requires identity verification to prevent fraud, money laundering and terror financing, but that is not the case for a free play-money demo account.
+Depositing and withdrawing real money requires identity verification to prevent fraud, money laundering and terror financing, but that is not typically necessary for a free play-money demo account.
 Some scammers pose as brokers to harvest private information from traders and use it for identity theft.

 Use a free Demo Account to Develop Strategies for Trading and Risk Management